AntoineTB/parkour-history-website/docs/_pages/index.md

 ---

 Videos are the core of parkour's culture.
 They're how we share movement and they shape how we move.
-Parkour History's goal is to archive all parkour videos so that none are lost and so our culture lasts.
+*Parkour History*'s goal is to archive all parkour videos so that none are lost and so our culture lasts.

 ## Why archive parkour videos?